Ear wax and infection management

 What is the most effective way to manage my ear wax?

-• The best way to manage ear wax is to prevent a blockage occuring in the first place.
-This can be done by using over-the-counter pharmacy wax drops once a day, 1-2 times per month.
+• The best way to manage ear wax is to prevent a blockage occurring in the first place.
+This can be done by using over-the-counter pharmacy wax drops once a day, 1-3 times per month.

 • The method for procedure is as follows: tilt the head to the side and fill up the canal with the wax drop liquid, holding the ear tilted for a further 2 minutes.
 Once completed, allow some water from your shower head to trickle down the ear canal.
 This helps loosen and remove the already softened wax.
-Generally this should be done for atleast 2-3 repeats, once a day.
-If this procedure does not work after 4-5 repeats, you will need to have the wax professionally removed by an audiologist or medical professional.
+If this procedure does not work after 3 repeats, you will need to have the wax professionally removed by an audiologist or medical professional.

-• The best wax drops to use is our opinion is "Ear Clear", which comes in both a drop or spray application.
+• The best wax drops to use are called "Ear Clear", which comes in both a drop or spray application.
 It is available at most pharmacies as OTC.

-Is it okay to remove ear wax using cottom swabs?
+Is it okay to remove ear wax using cotton swabs?

 • The short answer to this is, no, it is not.
 Cotton swabs often push wax deeper into the ear canal, exacerbating the issue.
 If cotton swabs are used, they should only be applied to the outer entrance of the canal, gently rolling the swab around the area.
 However, utilising ear drops once or twice a month serves as a more effective way to manage ear wax.
 Consequently, we do not endorse the use of cotton swabs for ear wax removal.